 Fortunately, Trump has announced that his administration will pursue a “state of the art” missile defense system.
 Better late than never.
 Making homeland missile defense a priority consistent with the supreme importance of the mission is long overdue.

-Matthew Kroenig is a nonresident senior fellow in the Brent Scowcroft Center on International Security.
+Matthew Kroenig is a nonresident senior fellow in the Scowcroft Center for Strategy and Security and an associate professor of government and foreign service at Georgetown University.
 You can follow him on Twitter @kroenig.